njbca/OptiPlant/README.md

 The detailed step-by-step instructions described in the user guide can be simplified as follows:

 1- Download all the OptiPlant ZIP folder from https://github.com/njbca/OptiPlant (Go to the green 'Code' button on this page, and click on 'Download ZIP').
 Unzip the folder.
-If you are familiar with GitHub you can also Fork the repository.
+If you are using GitHub you can also Fork and Clone the repository.

 2- Download and install [Julia](https://julialang.org/downloads/).
 Add Julia to PATH **ONLY if** you had VS Code already installed.